stefanofa/awesome/TOPICS.md

 ## search-algorithm

 *   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-generation full-text search library for Browser and Node.js

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-## search-engine

-*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-generation full-text search library for Browser and Node.js

-*   [typesense/typesense](https://github.com/typesense/typesense) - Open Source alternative to Algolia + Pinecone and an Easier-to-Use alternative to ElasticSearch ⚡ 🔍 ✨ Fast, typo tolerant, in-memory fuzzy Search Engine for building delightful search experiences

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.